Chanchinhung/COMP2113Project/README.md

      - Card.cpp: Contains member functions of the self-defined structure 'card' for other functions to use

 <ins>Compilation and execution instructions:</ins>
-Within the directory, use command 'make main' to create the executable game file, and use command './main' to launch the game and play
+Within the directory, use command 'make main' to create the executable game file, and use command './main' to launch the game and play.
+We hope you have fun!